Summer Camp FAQ

 Q: Can I provide lunch or snacks for my child?

 A: Yes; however, parents must provide all lunch/snacks before their child enters the building.
 Parents will not be able to drop off any food for members throughout the day.
+Remember, the program is peanut-free, so please plan accordingly.

 Q: What should my child bring to Camp every day?